Seville in 5 Day: a guidebook for getting the most out of your visit

 Visit the more modern Seville of Isla de la Cartuja

-Although the rest of the days have started in the center of Seville, in this third you will have to move (by bus with lines C1 or C2, because walking is more than half an hour from the center) to the Isla de la Cartuja, an enclosure built for the Universal Exhibition of 92 and is now a Technology and Science Park with a wide range of leisure.
+Although the rest of the days have started in the center of Seville, in this third you will have to move (by bus with lines C1 or C2, because walking is more than half an hour from the center) to the Isla de la Cartuja, an enclosure built for the Universal Exposition of 92 and is now a Technology and Science Park with a wide range of leisure.

 My advice is to spend part of the morning visiting the Alamillo Park, the largest in Seville and home to many species of plants and birds.
 Then continue your walk past the Caixa Forum, where you can enter to see some interesting exhibitions, and the Tower of Seville, where the Isla de la Cartuja ends and the Triana neighborhood begins.
 If you prefer, you can take the C3 bus again to get there.